mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ): R
 ```

 The coroutines scope represents the actual implementation of structural concurrency in Kotlin.
 In fact, the execution of the `block` lambda will be suspended until all the coroutines started inside the `block` lambda are completed.
 These coroutines are called children coroutines of the scope.
+Moreover, structural concurrency also brings us the following features:

+ * Children coroutines inherit the context of the parent coroutine, but they can override it.
+The context of the coroutine is part of the `Continuation` object we've seen before, and contains elements such us the name of the coroutine, the dispatcher (aka, the pool of threads executing the coroutines), the exception handler, and so on.
+ * When the parent coroutine is cancelled, all the children coroutines are cancelled as well.
+ * When a child coroutine throws an exception, the parent coroutine is stopped as well.

 In addition, the `coroutineScope` function  also creates a new coroutines, which suspends the execution of the previous one until the end of its execution.
 So, if we want to sequentially execute the two steps of out morning routing, we can use the following code: